ybiquitous/rbs-mode/README.md

 ## Getting started

-You can install the package from [MELPA](https://melpa.org/#/getting-started), or download it directly as below:
+You can install the package from [MELPA](https://melpa.org/#/getting-started) (recommeded), or download it directly as below:

 1. Download it, e.g.